aNdr3W03/Bookshelf-API/README.md

 ## Postman API Testing

 API testing is done using Postman.
-There are a total of 104 tests consisting of 74 mandatory tests and 30 optional tests, with POST, GET, PUT, and DELETE methods.
+There are a total of 104 tests consisting of 74 mandatory tests and 30 optional tests, with `POST`, `GET`, `PUT`, and `DELETE` methods.

 This is the results of the API testing with Postman.